 To help your home daycare stand out, choose a great name and image for your business.
 You’ll need to consider brand colors, create a logo, and open social media accounts.
 You might find this article, 11 Branding Tips for Your Home-Based Business useful for getting started.

 If you’re starting your home daycare business on a budget, check out Canva.
 It’s a free online design tool that can help you create a logo, brochures, social media images, and more!
 Best of all, it’s easy to use and will make you look like a pro!
+Just know that you won’t be able to trademark your image if you use a Canva template, as you don’t own the rights.

 Step 5: Create a Budget